A Luxury Stay at Nishimuraya Honkan

 The Gardens at Nishimuraya Honkan

 Something else that is very special and unique to Nishimuraya Honkan is its on-site gardens.
 The gardens are perfectly manicured and very tranquil to spend time in.
-There is a place to pray, enjoy the koi fish, and walk around while gazing at the beauty of the garden.
+In fact, we spent a lot of time during our stay at Nishimuraya Honkan walking around the gardens, watching the koi fish swimming, and sitting on one of the outdoor benches enjoying the weather.

 Our Room with Private Onsen at Nishimuraya Honkan

-If you are looking to have an experience of ultimate luxury and romance, we recommend staying in a room with a private onsen.
-We stayed in the Hatsune room with an open-air bath which was quite spacious and had an on-suite private bathroom, large vanity including toiletries, and an outdoor shower.
+If you are looking to have an experience of ultimate luxury and romance, we definitely recommend staying in a room with a private onsen.
+We stayed in the Hatsune room with an open-air bath which was quite spacious and had an on-suite private bathroom, large vanity including toiletries (common in Japanese hotels), and an outdoor shower.

-Nishimuraya Honkan also provided us with Yukata to wear while we were out and about or to wear while relaxing in our room.
-In the evening after dinner, your table and chairs are removed and your futon beds are placed on the floor and fluffed.
+Nishimuraya Honkan also provided us with Yukata to wear while we were out in town or to wear while relaxing in our room.
+In the evening after dinner, the table and chairs are removed for turn down service and the futon beds were placed on the floor and fluffed.

 Kaiseki Dining at Nishimuraya Honkan